Trócaire

+Trócaire ([ˈt̪ˠɾˠoːkəɾʲə], meaning "compassion") is an International Non-Governmental Organisation (INGO) which is based in Ireland.
+It was founded, in 1973, as the official overseas development agency of the Catholic Church in Ireland.
+Trócaire is involved in humanitarian and development programs in mostly developing countries.
+It is a member of the global Caritas Internationalis confederation and its subregion Caritas Europa as well as of the Catholic NGO network CIDSE and the Irish NGO network Dóchas.

 History

 The roots of the charity lie in Pope Paul VI's 1967 encyclical Populorum Progressio, which called for people to take notice and respond to the injustices that were occurring all round the world.
 Then, in response to the 1973 floods which ravaged Bangladesh, Cardinal William Conway saw the need for a church agency which would co-ordinate charitable donations originating in Ireland.
 Trócaire's life began with a pastoral letter written in the same year by the Bishops of Ireland.
 In it, they set out the aims of Trócaire:

 The headquarters of Trócaire are in St. Patrick's College, Maynooth, County Kildare.

-Ethos
+In 2021, Trócaire became a member of the Irish Emergency Alliance, a joint appeal mechanism in Ireland dedicated to large-scale humanitarian fundraising.
+The alliance comprises Trócaire and six other Irish charities.

+Programmes

-Trócaire works in 127 programmes across 20 countries in Africa, Latin America and the Middle East.
-The aims of the charity's programmes include supporting gender equality, responding to emergencies and disasters, and addressing the HIV and AIDS crisis.
+As of 2024, Trócaire operated programmes across 14 countries in Africa, Asia, Central America and the Middle East.
+The aims of the charity's programmes include supporting gender equality, responding to emergencies and disasters, and addressing the impacts of climate change.
 According to Trócaire's 2020 annual report, the charity's programme work benefitted over 2.5 million people.

 Overseas, Trócaire works across a number of programme areas and delivers support through local partner organisations and churches, with the goal of helping communities and families to free themselves from poverty, cope with climate change, promote gender equality, tackle injustice, provide emergency relief and defend human rights.

-In Ireland, the charity seeks to raise awareness about the causes of poverty through outreach programmes in the education sector, through parish networks, and through public campaigns and advocacy work.
+In Ireland, the charity seeks to raise awareness about the causes of poverty through a number of outreach programmes and educational campaigns.